n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.philipshue.md

 # Philips Hue

-The Philips Hue node allows you to automate work in Philips Hue, and integrate Philips Hue with other applications. n8n has built-in support for a wide range of Philips Hue features, including deleting, retrieving, and updating lights.
+Use the Philips Hue node to automate work in Philips Hue, and integrate Philips Hue with other applications. n8n has built-in support for a wide range of Philips Hue features, including deleting, retrieving, and updating lights.

 On this page, you'll find a list of operations the Philips Hue node supports and links to more resources.